adi-pradhan/adi-pradhan.github.io/_posts/2014-04-05-private,-public-and-protected-methods-in-ruby.markdown

 ---

-Ruby's method visibility is used to define how other objects may invoke messages on the target class.
+Ruby's method access control is used to define how other objects may invoke messages on the target class.

 Loquacious languages like Java require each class and method to describe whether they are `public` or `private`

 {% highlight java %}
 public Class Test Class{
   public static  void myPublicMethod( String inputString){
 	  // Allow other objects invoke this method i.e. send this my message to this object as the receiver.
   }

 	private static void myPrivateMethod( String inputString){
 	  //Do Private Things within the context of the object }
 }
 {% endhighlight %}